 Loss contingencies, including claims and legal actions arising in the ordinary course of business, are recorded as liabilities when the likelihood of loss is probable and an amount or range of loss can be reasonably estimated.
 We are not aware of any litigation or other contingencies that would have an adverse impact on our financial statements.

 3. SUBSEQUENT EVENTS

-There have been no subsequent events requiring disclosure through November 21, 2012; the date the financial statements were available to be issued.
+Other than the matter disclosed in Footnote 1 related to the formation of Residential, there have been no subsequent events requiring disclosure through September 19, 2012; the date the financial statements were available to be issued.